telerik/ajax-docs/controls/rotator/getting-started/how-to-configure-size-of-rotator-with-buttons.md

 position: 1
 ---

-# How To Configure Size of Rotator with Buttons
+# How to Configure Size of Rotator with Buttons

-This help article illustrates how to properly configure the size of a rotator with buttons, so that the items are not cut or misaligned on initial showing or during animiation playing.
+This help article illustrates how to properly configure the size of a rotator with buttons so that the items are not cut or misaligned on initial showing or during animiation playing.

  * [RadRotator Dimensions Configuration]({%slug rotator/getting-started/overview%}#radrotator-dimensions-configuration)